microsoft/aici/README.md

 (which is allowed when the current state is accepting).

-The `regex_llm` crate implements a different interface for regular expressions, that pre-compiles the DFA with respect to tokens and goes directly down to `GuidanceVm`.
+The `regex_llm` crate implements a different interface for regular expressions, that pre-compiles the DFA with respect to tokens and goes directly down to `AiciVm`.
 It's unclear if this will be needed.

 ### LR(1) grammars